Cloud-RF/tak-server/README.md

 ## Admin login

 The login to the web interface requires the certificate created during setup.
 The certificate needs to be uploaded to the browser first.
 The name of this certificate is the one which you have typed after specifying the State, City, Company during the certificate creation.
+Default is admin.p12.
 The certificates names can be checked by:

 ```bash
 docker exec -it tak-server_tak_1 bash